-Both the compiler and evaluator are prototyped in fewer than 400 and 100 lines of allegro common lisp respectively - shorter than this paper.
-For testing purposes a number of simple domains were encoded and compiled for varying numbers of levels.
 To give a first glimpse of how large universal(n) plans can get, consider Table 1.
-There are seven different domains with varying numbers of operators and state variables, and each domain was used to generate universal(n) plans where nvaried from one to four.
+The six different domains have varying numbers of operators and state variables, and each domain was used to generate universal(n) plans where n varied from one to four.
 As the experiments imply, the number of nodes rapidly grows with n, but not nearly as rapidly as the number of possible n-level plans to consider.
-In the case of universal(4) for a 3-block blocksworld problem, there were 4155 nodes, but there were also 184 or 104976 different 4 action sequences if only one action is allowed per level.
+In the case of universal(4) for a 3-block blocksworld problem, there were 3976 nodes, but there were also 18^4 or 104976 different 4 action sequences if only one action is allowed per level.
 The number is even larger for arbitrary numbers of actions per level.
 Thus the DNNF representation of universal(n) plans is much more compact than listing all possible n or fewer level plans.